tfornal/co_monitor/README.md

-# The C/O monitor code for comprehensive data analysis
+# The C/O monitor code for signal's simulations

 ## ---The code is currently under intensive development and is constantly being improved---